Brooke-Novosad/fa22-cs411-Q-team045-SSIllini/doc/Database_Design.md

 ![Indexing query24](./images/Indexing24.png)

-Overall we were not able to improve the cost of this query with Indexing.
-The main reason we were not able to improve is because this query only searches the Inventory table.
-The Inventory table only has 2 keys which are both primary keys.
-This means both these entries are needed in full and indexing does not improve cost.
+Overall we were not able to improve the cost of this query with indexing.
+The main reason we were not able to improve is because this query only searches the Inventory table, which only has 2 keys and are both primary keys.
+This means both these fields are already index and thus setting any more indexes will not improve the performance.